 Thus, if a language and its complement is recognizable, then the language is decidable.

-We know that, is recognizable but not decidable.
+is recognizable but not decidable.
 This implies that

 is not recognizable.